Overall Score 7.0 Represents average audio ecosystem compatibility score.

 equal to that of the JBL Wave Buds

 JBL Wave Buds support AAC, a codec that is used for Bluetooth audio.
 It supports 24-bit audio at 250kbps.
-Since it uses psychoacoustic modeling, it provides better results than other codecs at a similar bit rate.
+Since it uses psychoacoustic modeling, it can provide better results than other codecs at the same bit rate.

-Being the highest quality codec that any Bluetooth-supporting Apple product supports, the JBL Wave Buds will work well with your iPhone.
-If you are planning on using these with Android , ensure that they also support aptX HD, LDAC, or LHDC as well.
+Since its the highest quality codec that any Bluetooth-supporting Apple product supports, the JBL Wave Buds will work well with your iPad.
+If you intend on using these with Android , ensure that they also support aptX HD, LDAC, or LHDC as well.

 JBL Wave Buds have 2 microphones.